 EPA Technical Assistance Projects

-These videos tell the stories of some of the technical assistance projects EPA has done with communities through its Building Blocks for Sustainable Communities Program and Greening America's Capitals Program.
+These videos tell the stories of some of the technical assistance projects EPA has done with communities through its Building Blocks for Sustainable Communities, Smart Growth Implementation Assistance, and Greening America's Capitals program.

 - Blue Springs, Missouri: This video shows a walkability audit being conducted in Blue Springs through the Building Blocks for Sustainable Communities Program.